PilzDE/psen_scan_v2/README.md

 If you've created an application package with your own launch file as described in the [tutorials](http://wiki.ros.org/psen_scan_v2/Tutorials/), you can easily adjust the aforementioned configuration parameters.

+## C++ standalone library
+If you are interested in using the PSENscan safety laser scanner without ROS, please take a look at our C++ standalone library.
+You can read more about it [here](https://github.com/PilzDE/psen_scan_v2/blob/main/standalone/CMakeLists.txt)

 ## Test concept
 ![psen_scan_test_concept](doc/test_architecture.svg)